loganpowell/shadow-proto-starter/README.md

  (ns user)
  (defn reset [])
  ```
+As mentioned in [the shadow docs](https://shadow-cljs.github.io/docs/UsersGuide.html#_proto_repl_atom): "The file must define the user/reset fn since Proto REPL will call that when connecting.
+If user/reset is not found it will call tools.namespace which destroys the running shadow-cljs server.
+We don’t want that."

+No, we don't want that.

 In the `shadow-cljs.edn` file add `[proto-repl "0.3.1"]` to the `:dependencies` and set the `:nrepl` port (using 3333 here, but you can use whatever you prefer).
 It should look like this:
 ```clj